csse-uoft/city-digital-twin/scripts/README.md

 ## ✅ Final Notes
 - There is each individual markdown file that explain how to update the script.
-- Check docker and docker-compose is install and up-to-date.
-Tested working verison: `Docker version 28.0.1, build 068a01e` and `Docker Compose version v2.24.2`

 - Ensure Docker and Docker Compose are installed and running.
 - GraphDB is optional if you're only testing frontend/backend.
 - `.env` files are auto-generated with correct API and database URLs.